 Mud stenciling is a fun and safe way to bring awareness to street harassment.
-Mud stenciling allows you to create stencils of drawings or quotes that can be displayed on sidewalks or walls in public spaces.
-Here are the steps you should take when mud stenciling:
+This technique allows you to create stencils of drawings or quotes that can be displayed on sidewalks or walls in public spaces.

-1. Get the materials needed for your mud stencils.
-These materials are: a sheet of Mylar plastic, an X-Acto knife, tape, mud, and a sponge.
+- Get the materials needed for your mud stencils: a sheet of Mylar plastic, an X-Acto knife, tape, and a sponge.

-5. Find some mud.
-A way to create mud would be to mix soil and water.
+- Find some mud.
+You can make your own mud using soil and water!
 If you find mud, check to make sure that it has the consistency of peanut butter.

-6. Attach your stencil to the desired surface using tape.
-Popular places for stencils are sidewalks or walls in public spaces with a lot of foot traffic and places with prevalent street harassment (ex. construction agencies) .
-Remember: you will want your stencil to be seen by a large number of people, so choose your location accordingly.
+- Attach your stencil to the desired surface using tape.
+Sidewalks or walls in public spaces with a lot of foot traffic and places with prevalent street harassment are good spots.

-7. Put mud on the stencil using a sponge.
+- Sponge mud onto the stencil.
 Don’t squeeze the sponge too hard.
 You want to avoid getting muddy water underneath your stencil.

-8. Remove the tape that is attached to your stencil and carefully detach the Mylar.
+- Remove the tape that is attached to your stencil and carefully detach the Mylar.
+Behold your art!

 Click here to download a PDF of this document.